grokdaytrading-png/Tokyo-Protocol/README.md

 Treat the Tokyo Protocol as a guide and structural reference, not something to copy verbatim — use it like a template.

 2. Convert it into a deterministic engine
-Upload the current Deterministic Engine and have the AI review how the rules are structured.
+First -Upload the current Deterministic Engine and have the AI review how the rules are structured.

 Then ask it to convert your newly created protocol into a deterministic, rule-based engine that removes interpretation and discretion.

 To prove it works, you must backtest it heavily: